BlogSpam-Net/blogspam.js/README.md

 The actual result of the testing will be returned to the caller in the form of :

 * A HTTP status code
+   * 200 for SPAM/OK
-   * 403 for SPAM
+   * 404 for invalid submissions.
-   * 200 for OK
+   * 500 for server errors.
-* A single line of text
+* A JSON body.
-   * Confirming "OK", or declaring the reason for the rejection
+   * The JSON body will be a hash containing the key "`result`", as well as other optional keys.

 **NOTE**: This means you **must** to have 99-ok.js, or similar, so that the final result is OK.